larq/compute-engine/docs/build.md

 # Building Larq Compute Engine #

 The Larq Compute Engine (LCE) repository consists of two main components:
-LCE for [Tensorflow](#LCE-for-Tensorflow) and LCE for [Tensorflow Lite](#LCE-for-Tensorflow-Lite).
+LCE for [TensorFlow](#LCE-for-TensorFlow) and LCE for [TensorFlow Lite](#LCE-for-TensorFlow-Lite).
-Each of these components are a collection of optimzied ops for Tensorflow and Tensorflow Lite.
+Each of these components are a collection of optimized ops for TensorFlow and TensorFlow Lite.
 These two components can be built indepent of each other.
 Below we describe the build process for each of these components.

 ### Setup Docker container ###
 We will build the LCE inside a [Docker](https://www.docker.com/) container.
-The image that you use depends on the version of Tensorflow:
+The image that you use depends on the version of TensorFlow:

-- To build the LCE for Tensorflow 2.x (`manylinux2010` compatible) use `custom-op-ubuntu16`
+- To build the LCE for TensorFlow 2.x (`manylinux2010` compatible) use `custom-op-ubuntu16`
-- To build the LCE for Tensorflow 1.x (not `manylinux2010` compatible) use `custom-op-ubuntu14`
+- To build the LCE for TensorFlow 1.x (not `manylinux2010` compatible) use `custom-op-ubuntu14`

 You can clone the LCE repository in a directoy of the